 #3 – Share Homemade Gifts

 The time that goes into prepping homemade gifts is a labor of love.
 The dryer balls, homemade soaps, home rendered lard and other items I’ve received from friends over the years have all been put to good use.
-My friend, Amber, from the Coastal Homestead, has a great list of homemade gifts that you can make for under $1.
+My friend, Amber, has a great list of homemade gifts that you can make for under $1.

-Many of my friends don’t can as much as the boys and I do, or they stick to more basic recipes, so an assortment of home canned goods is always a hit.
-If you’re scrambling for a last minute gift idea, jams and jellies can be whipped up quickly with fresh or frozen fruit or fruit juice.
+Many of my friends don’t can as much as the boys and I do, or they stick to more basic recipes.
+An assortment of our home canned goods is always a hit.
+If you need some last minute gifts, jams and jellies can be whipped up quickly.
+Frozen fruit or fruit juice works just fine.
 See the full listing of jams, jellies and spreads on the site.
 I also have quite a few recipes for cookies and other easy to make treats on the recipe page.

 I’m happy to see this trend becoming more popular in recent years.
 Instead of trying to find a gift for the person who already has everything they need/want, how about donating to those truly in need in honor of your giftee?
 Or just help out for the sake of helping.
 Pick a cause that’s near and dear to you and help them out.